 Matson Money manages client investments utilizing a fund-of-funds strategy.
 Client accounts are invested in a mix of a proprietary series of mutual funds advised by Matson, which allocate investments across three broad asset classes: domestic equity, international equity, and fixed income.
 Matson-advised funds seek to allocate across these broad asset classes by investing in various mutual funds or ETFs.
 The specific target allocation of each client's Matson-advised strategy depends on the individual investor's risk tolerance and investment horizon, and is selected by the client at account opening.
-More information on mutual funds, ETFs, and associated fees, is available in fund prospectus documents, available online at: http://funddocs.filepoint.com/matsonmoney/.

-Fund of Funds Risk: The investment performance of client portfolios is affected by the investment performance of the underlying funds in which the portfolio is invested.
+Fund of Funds Risk.
+The investment performance of client portfolios is affected by the investment performance of the underlying funds in which the portfolio is invested.
 The ability of the total client portfolio to achieve its investment objective depends on the ability of the underlying Matson-advised mutual funds to meet their investment objectives, on Matson's decisions regarding the allocation of the portfolio's assets among the underlying Matson-advised mutual funds, and on Matson's decisions regarding investments made by the underlying Matson-advised mutual funds.
 The portfolio may allocate assets to an underlying fund or asset class that underperforms other funds or asset classes.
-There is no assurance that the investment objective of the portfolio or any underlying fund will be achieved.
+There can be no assurance that the investment objective of the portfolio or any underlying fund will be achieved.
 When the portfolio invests in underlying funds, investors are exposed to a proportionate share of the expenses of those underlying funds in addition to the expenses of the portfolio.
-Matson may receive fees both directly on your account as well as on the money your account invests in the underlying funds, the portfolio is subject to the risks of the underlying funds' investments in the underlying funds, the portfolio is subject to the risks of the underlying funds' investments, with certain underlying fund risks described later in this content.
-More information on mutual funds, ETFs, and associated fees, is available in fund prospectus documents, available online at: http://funddocs.filepoint.com/matsonmoney/.
+Matson Money may receive fees both directly on your account as well as on the money your account invests in the underlying funds themselves may bear expenses of the mutual funds or ETFs in which they invest.
+Through its investments in the underlying funds, the portfolio is subject to the risks of the underlying funds' investments, with certain underlying fund risks described later in presentation.